Jelena Janković: 2009–2010: Continued success as top-ten player

 Janković was seeded first at the Australian Open in Melbourne.
 She lost to 16th-seeded Marion Bartoli in the fourth round.
 Bartoli hit 34 winners, compared to Janković's 17 and won 81 percent of her first serve points, compared to Janković's 56 percent.
 Janković lost her world No. 1 ranking to Serena Williams as a result.
 Her next WTA event was the Open GDF Suez tournament in Paris.
 Janković beat Francesca Schiavone, Li Na and fifth-seeded Alizé Cornet but then lost to Amélie Mauresmo in the semifinals.

 Janković was upset by Kaia Kanepi in the third round of Doha in straight sets, in what she called "the worst match of my career."
 She was the second-seeded player at the BNP Paribas Open in Indian Wells, losing in the second round to Anastasia Pavlyuchenkova.
 After the match she conceded that she has been struggling with her confidence, saying "I need a lot of work."
 Janković then lost in the second round of the Sony Ericsson Open in Key Biscayne to Gisela Dulko after Janković failed to hold leads of 5–2 in the second set and 5–2 in the tiebreaker.

 Beginning her spring clay-court season at the Andalucia Tennis Experience in Marbella, Janković defeated fifth-seeded Spaniard Carla Suárez Navarro in three sets for her first title of 2009.

 Janković beat Anabel Medina Garrigues in the Fed Cup play-offs against Spain to bring the Serbian team into the World Group for the first time.
 The previous day, Janković and Ana Ivanovic had won their single matches.

-Janković was the defending champion at the Porsche Tennis Grand Prix in Stuttgart and Internazionali BNL d'Italia in Rome, but lost in the quarterfinals.
+Janković was the defending champion at the Porsche Tennis Grand Prix in Stuttgart and Italian Open in Rome, but lost in the quarterfinals.
 Seeded fourth at the inaugural Madrid Open, she advanced to the quarterfinals once again, but was defeated by Patty Schnyder.

 Seeded fifth at the French Open, she lost to Sorana Cîrstea of Romania in the fourth round despite serving for the match in the third set at 5–4.

 Janković was seeded sixth at Wimbledon.
 She lost to qualifier Melanie Oudin in the third round.